McLaren F1 GTR: BRDC GT Championship

 Starting in 1996, with the expansion of the BRDC GT Championship (later known as British GT), the Lanzante Motorsports team saw an opportunity to purchase a former GTC Competition F1 GTR of 1995-spec.
 Although quick enough to take six pole positions over the season, the team struggled during races, managing only a single victory against a large variety of sportscars.
 Although drivers Ian Flux and Jake Ulrich managed to easily take the GT1 class drivers championship, the pair failed to beat out GT2 and GT3 class teams for the overall championship.
-Following the season, Lazante abandoned the McLaren, and only a one-off race by Parabolica Motorsports saw the only competition by a McLaren in 1997.
+Following the season, Lanzante abandoned the McLaren, and only a one-off race by Parabolica Motorsports saw the only competition by a McLaren in 1997.

 In 1998, British GT changed it rules to more closely compare to those used by the FIA GT Championship.
 These rule changes saw the return of a McLaren to British GT, with Steve O'Rourke's EMKA Racing running a 1997-spec chassis, and later joined by Team Carl at Silverstone.
 EMKA would manage to take two race victories, and drivers Tim Sugden and Steve O'Rourke would take second in the overall drivers championship.

 For 1999, although the FIA GT Championship had abandoned the GT1 class, British GT continued to allow the cars to run.
 EMKA Racing continued with AM Racing joining with another 1997-spec car before they were forced to drop out halfway through the season.
 EMKA managed a mere single victory, consistently being beaten by Porsche 911 GT1s and Lister Storms.
 For 2000, British GT finally abandoned their GT1 class, and the McLaren F1 GTRs were no longer eligible.